+Looking to help your students grow as leaders and develop leadership skills?
 As students grow older, there is a certain amount of responsibility placed on their shoulders.
-Whether they have ‘official’ leadership positions or are simply the oldest cohort on campus, they need to understand the importance of their roles as student leaders and the qualities they need to possess.
+Whether they have “official” leadership positions or are simply the oldest cohort on campus, they need to understand the importance of their roles as student leaders and the qualities they need to possess.

-Being a student leader is about more than just showing a school visitor around the campus!
+Being a student leader is about more than just showing a new kid the ropes in the classroom.
 It is about becoming an independent thinker who understands how to work as part of a team and positively affect those around them.

 So, what should we be teaching our students to unlock their leadership potential?

-We’ve developed a Leadership Qualities – Poster Pack that includes posters highlighting 9 qualities that make a great leader.
-These colorful posters are sure to help your students understand how they can be at their best as school leaders.
+This Leadership Qualities – Poster Pack includes posters highlighting 9 qualities that make a great leader.
+Print your own copies and post them in the classroom to help your students understand how they can be at their best as school leaders.

 Communication Skills and a Trustworthy Nature